-Generative Adversarial Networks
+1. Generative Adversarial Networks

-Generative Adversarial Networks (GANs) are a class of machine learning frameworks designed for generative modeling by pitting two neural networks against each other in a game-theoretic setting.
+Generative Adversarial Networks (GANs) are a class of neural network frameworks designed for generative modeling by pitting two neural networks against each other in a game-theoretic setting.
 The two networks are the generator and the discriminator.
 The generator creates fake data samples, while the discriminator evaluates them against real data samples, providing feedback to the generator.
 This adversarial process drives both networks to improve, resulting in the generation of high-quality synthetic data.

 The training process of GANs involves alternating between training the discriminator and the generator.
 The discriminator is trained to maximize its ability to distinguish between real and fake samples, while the generator is trained to minimize the discriminator’s ability to classify its samples as fake.